tridentnz/Sdv503-Lab-Six-Bob-Matthew/journal_Bob.md

     return arr.reduce((a, b) => a + b, 0);
 }
 ```
-addOdd() Is a Ternary function that reduces an array to the sum of its parts.
+addOdd() Is a function with a Ternary operator that reduces an array to the sum of its parts.
 We had some trouble with the syntax of the accumulator and reducer but worked it out by working through (Array.Prototype.Reduce() - JavaScript | MDN, n.d.) reduce() MDN.

 ```